woojiahao/Taiga/README.md

 Her default prefix is `?`

+You can learn more about Taiga in the [wiki](https://github.com/woojiahao/Taiga/wiki)

 ## Setting up
 Taiga can be run as a [local instance](https://github.com/woojiahao/Taiga#local-instance) and through [Heroku](https://github.com/woojiahao/Taiga#heroku-instance)
 ### Local instance